Preparing Your 2021 Taxes

 Recognizing the burden of substantiating expenses, the IRS treats a designated amount of expenses relating to overnight trips as “deemed substantiated.”
 For amounts deemed substantiated, pilots don’t need to maintain records of the amounts actually spent while on the trip.

 If the employer pays for lodging separately, then the expenses that may be deemed substantiated are those for M&IE. The amount that’s deemed substantiated is generally equal to the amount the federal government would pay its own employees for M&IE when they travel to the same locality or the amount determined under special M&IE rates applicable to transportation industry employees.

 The federal government publishes standard M&IE rates for every locality in the world.
-For 2020, the daily M&IE rates ranged from $55 to $76 for the Continental United States (CONUS) and from $1 to $265 for Outside CONUS (OCONUS).
+The M&IE rates for CONUS (for Continental United States) can be found at www.gsa.gov, and M&IE rates for OCONUS (for Outside CONUS) can be found at www.state.gov.
+For 2021, the daily M&IE rates ranged from $59 to $79 for CONUS and from $1 to $299 for OCONUS.
 These rates may change on a monthly basis.
-Access M&IE rates for CONUS and M&IE rates for OCONUS.

 What’s not included in the M&IE rates?

-As mentioned, a pilot may no longer claim a deduction for business travel expenses that aren’t reimbursed by the employer.
+As mentioned, effective in 2018, a pilot may no longer claim a deduction for unreimbursed job-related expenses that exceed 2 percent of adjusted gross income